auroracoin101/Auroracoin/doc/descriptors.md

 ### Compatibility with old wallets

-In order to easily represent the sets of scripts currently supported by existing DigiByte Core wallets, a convenience function `combo` is provided, which takes as input a public key, and describes a set of P2PK, P2PKH, P2WPKH, and P2SH-P2WPH scripts for that key.
+In order to easily represent the sets of scripts currently supported by existing Auroracoin core wallets, a convenience function `combo` is provided, which takes as input a public key, and describes a set of P2PK, P2PKH, P2WPKH, and P2SH-P2WPH scripts for that key.
 In case the key is uncompressed, the set only includes P2PK and P2PKH scripts.